 If you are a startup food hub, farm, local food organization or local food business we encourage you to contact bob at farmtocity.org if you are interested in setting up web pages to operate your own local food programs on this website.

-All vendors complete an application process.
-If approved, vendors must follow our Market Rules, must have liability insurance coverage, and must comply with county health code regulations.
+All producers complete an application process.
+If approved, producers must follow our Market Rules, must have liability insurance coverage, and must comply with county health code regulations.
 The Market Rules include:

-We accept applications from new vendors during the winter and early spring, from January to the end of April.
-During that time, please write to firstname.lastname@example.org to discuss your products and to receive a copy of the application forms and market rules.
+We accept applications from new producers during the winter and early spring, from January to the end of April.
+During that time, please write to firstname.lastname@example.org to discuss your products and to receive and application form and market rules.

 We have different applications for farmers or food artisans.
 We recommend that you read the details below before requesting an application.